 Caroline Beatty is founder and director of Hill House Retreats CIC.
 She has a background in equalities work with a particular focus on race equality and multiculturalism.
-She has worked in the refugee support sector in Bristol since 2006, is a patron of Bristol Refugee Rights, a trustee of City of Sanctuary UK and a co-chair of the local charity Bristol City of Sanctuary.
+She has worked in the refugee support sector in Bristol since 2006, is a patron of Bristol Refugee Rights, was for several years a trustee of City of Sanctuary UK and is now co-chair of Bristol City of Sanctuary.
 She now lives in Stroud.

-A Management committee for Hill House Retreats CIC, of people with a range of relevant skills and experience meets 3 times a year to support and advise on the development of the community interest company and in particular the Sanctuary Breaks project.
+A Management committee for Hill House Retreats CIC, of people with a range of relevant skills and experience meets 6 times a year to support and advise on the development of the community interest company and in particular the Sanctuary Breaks project.
 They are:

 Naomi Millner is a lecturer in human geography (social sciences) at the University of Bristol.
 She is a Trustee of the Bristol Hospitality Network (BHN), which she helped to set up in 2009.
 BHN supports asylum-seekers who have lost the right to housing, by providing accommodation, information and advocacy, and creative community involvement.
 Naomi also enjoys creative writing, gardening, and outdoor adventures

 Sarah Hughes has had a long career in international humanitarian aid and development, focusing on community development and peace building, and taking on senior management roles.
 She was Director of Notre Dame Refugee Centre, London and is now a Trustee of Happy Baby Community, a community of support for women who have fled from violence or traffickers, are pregnant or with a young child, and are seeking international protection in the UK.
 Sarah now lives in the Stroud Valleys.